Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

 - ## Button Area

-    - These are the buttons the user will be clicking to choose Rock, Paper or Scissors
+    - These are the buttons the user will be clicking to choose Rock, Paper or Scissors.

     - The icon I used to represent Rock is a closed fist.

     - The icon I used to represent Paper is a open palm.

-    - The icon I used to represent Scissors is a hand picking two fingers to the side.
+    - The icon I used to represent Scissors is a hand sticking two fingers out to the side.

-    - The buttons will change to different colour when the users cursor hoovers over them.
+    - The buttons will change to different colour when the users cursor hovers over them.

     -  Names for the button have been placed underneath for the user, so they understand what each button represents.

     <h2 align='center'><img src='assets/images/buttons.png'></h2>

 - ## Turns Area

-    - Underneath the buttons is display of showing how many turns the user haves left before the game ends.
+    - Underneath the buttons there is a display showing how many turns the user has left before the game ends.

     - The user has 5 turns, it counts down from 5 - 0

-    - When the user has had 5 turns the game will tell the user if they have won or lost by an alert pop-up in the users broswer.
+    - When the user has had 5 turns the game end and will be told if they have won or lost by an alert pop-up in the users broswer.

+    - The page will refresh and the game will start again.

     <h2 float='left'>
     <img src='assets/images/turns-left1.png'>